sitwithariadne/website/src/how-to-pick-a-teacher.md

 Clergy at a church might advocate Christianity, a monastic at a local temple might practice Zen, or someone on a YouTube channel might be a stoic.
 There is a path of practice and they are living their path.

-How many hours a day is this person practicing their path?
-Is it a few minutes, a few hours, the whole day?
-In their sleep?
+- How many hours a day is this person practicing their path?
+- Is it a few minutes, a few hours, the whole day?
+- In their sleep?

 ### Points towards behaviors leading towards changes

 When our behaviors chance, we change.
-Do they encourage ...
+Examples of behaviors:

 - Inner-work
 - Prayer